 We are committed to caring for you in a genial, hospitable atmosphere, and to helping you fulfill your dental goals.

 Our practice is founded on the ideal that dental care should be focused entirely on the comfort, safety, and satisfaction of the patient.
 We are committed to caring for you in a genial, hospitable atmosphere, and to helping you fulfill your dental goals, just as we have helped thousands of other patients.

 Why Choose Dental Implants?

 If you are missing one or more natural teeth, dental implants are the most durable and long-lasting way to replace them.
 We offer multiple dental implant solutions, each of which is meticulously tailored to meet your unique oral health requirements.
 Well designed dental implants look and feel very similar to natural teeth, providing excellent aesthetics and functionality so you can smile, talk, and eat with complete confidence and in comfort.

-We can provide dental implants to replace single teeth, multiple teeth, or even entire arches.
+We can provide dental implants in Queens dental office to replace single teeth, multiple teeth, or even entire arches.
 Dental implants can be restored with dental crowns, bridges, or implant dentures that offer an affordable dental implant solution for people missing multiple teeth all their natural teeth.

 What are Dental Implants?

 When we remove a real tooth, we extract the tooth root.
 The root extends quite far into your jawbone, providing good stability and strength for the tooth.
 Dental implants are unique because they replace not only the tooth but also the tooth root, consisting of a precision-engineered post made from titanium or zirconia that is inserted directly into the jawbone.

 - Once in the bone, a remarkable process begins as new bone cells begin to grow on and around the dental implant post, which is designed to facilitate this process and is highly biocompatible.

 - Over several months, this new bone growth firmly anchors the post in place, ensuring it is strong enough to support a new tooth.